 Ghost is melodramatic and spiritually simplistic, but the combination of comedy, thrills, and mushy romance will be irresistible to some.
 While it doesn't explain why bad things happen to good people, it tries to reassure us that good people can find divine justice.
 Filled with ersatz spirituality, the movie presents a syrupy vision of the afterlife; the good guys ascend to heaven in a beam of light and bad guys are carried to hell by demons.

 In the first 40 minutes, the movie plays like a melodrama, chock-a-block with unrestrained passion, gruesome murder, and plenty of suspense.
 With the introduction of Whoopi Goldberg as a storefront spiritual advisor, the movie radically changes direction to become a comedy.
-The romance, which he described as "just too much," never really appealed to him.
-Of course, some teens may enjoy seeing how love can conquer all -- even murder.
+The romance also becomes a major factor.
+Some teens may enjoy seeing how love can conquer all -- even murder.

 Families can talk about the movie's formula.
 Why do the good guys tend to win in big Hollywood movies?
-If the movie had a more amibiguous ending, would it be as popular?
+If the movie had a more ambiguous ending, would it be as popular?
 Can you think of movies or other stories that didn't conclude happily?
-Did those movies leave you disastified but thinking about the ending?
-What about this movie?